How COVID-19 Is Challenging Company Culture

 I’ve highlighted the top challenges that the survey has found, and delved into how you can be adapting to these issues in your own company culture.

 71% of employers are struggling to adjust to remote work

 While remote working is nothing new, many businesses were not set-up operationally or prepared to switch their company to remote work practice.

 Despite remote working being a norm for numerous global organisations, many businesses have not had the experience or the knowledge to make the change seamless.
 This has resulted in a dramatic drop in productivity and concerns surrounding employee wellbeing.

-At Liberty Mind, we conducted a free webinar in April to provide guidance on how businesses can support remote workers during a crisis.
+I conducted a free webinar in April to provide guidance on how businesses can support remote workers during a crisis.
 The webinar can be watched here.

 65% of employers say maintaining employee morale has been a challenge

 The sheer scale of the crisis itself has been enough to rock anyone’s mental strength.
 Add on top of that the massive changes we’ve had to face in our lifestyles and working lives, and it’s little surprise that a huge concern for employers is keeping team morale high.

 As workplace mental health is still a key issue for many employers, this has been heightened in the crisis, with people living on their own, facing the loss of loved ones, being displaced from family members, and the overwhelming stress of managing a work-load alongside childcare duties.